80s Punk Fashion Guide – Outfits and Inspiration for 2022

-The aforementioned chains and spikes are definitely an important component of what we consider “punk style”, but it is vital to point out that behind the fabric there was an influential social movement happening.
+The aforementioned chains and spikes are definitely an important component of what we consider “punk style.”
+Still, it is vital to point out that behind the punk subculture, there was an influential social movement happening.

 In a world of increasing conformity brought on by mass consumerism, many punks felt it necessary to make a statement through the way they dress, sending a message to the outside world that they were doing their own thing.

-Aside from this, they also saw the way they dress as a way to rebel against consumer culture, especially if they could create looks by using items found around the house or at a thrift store.
+Aside from this, they also saw the way they dressed as a way to rebel against consumer culture, especially if they could create punk rock looks by using items found around the house or at a thrift store.

-We may be far away from the 1980s in some ways, but in a lot of ways a lot of the messages that punks were setting out to prove still ring true.
-Whether you want to support a message of individuality, or you just like the way that the style looks, here are some punk staples to incorporate into your wardrobe.
+We may be far away from the 1980s in some ways but in a lot of ways, a lot of the messages that punks were setting out to prove still ring true.
+Whether you want to support a message of individuality, or just like the way that the style looks, here are some punk clothing staples to incorporate into your wardrobe.

 1. Doc Martens

-Docs have been around since the 1940s, but it was really in the 1970s and 80s where they found their footing (pun intended) in niche youth culture in the UK.
+Docs have been around since the 1940s, but it was really in the 1970s and 80s that they found their footing (pun intended) in niche youth culture in the UK.

-The high-top boots were built for function, with a distinctive sole cushioning that offered more support than the average fashion footwear, but their sleek shiny exterior meant that they naturally paired well with the 80s punk aesthetic.
+The high-top boots were built for function, with a distinctive sole cushioning that offered more support than the average aesthetic. footwear, but their sleek shiny exterior meant that they naturally paired well with the

-If you could put a full outfit together without spending much money (or ideally, without spending any money at all), chances are you were effectively following punk trends.
+If you could put a full outfit together without spending much money (or ideally, without spending any money at all), chances are you’re a punk rocker effectively following the punk movement.
 It’s likely that the first people to incorporate chains into their outfits had just found them in the garage or tool shed, which is about as punk as it gets.

 A flannel shirt is one of the most versatile fashion pieces, as it can hold its own as a staple across a scope of styles from country to hipster.
 In the world of punk fashion, a plaid shirt is best worn unbuttoned and with the sleeves ripped off.

 If you can get your hands on plaid pants, those can really pull an outfit together as well.
-One great example of DIY style are these pants, with two different colors sewn together.
+One great example of DIY style is having this pair of pants with two different colors sewn together.

-Ripped jeans are another fashion choice that is shared across a variety of cultures, but when done the punk way, they are usually a black jean material with ragged rips throughout the pant leg.
-Of course, there is no sense in buying jeans that are manufactured to be this way.
+Ripped are another choice that is shared across a variety of cultures, but when done the , they are usually black with ragged rips throughout the pants leg.
+Of course, there is no sense in buying that are manufactured this way.